Azure/container-apps-deploy-action/README.md

 If a previously built image has already been pushed to the ACR instance and is provided to this action, no application source is required and the image will be used when creating or updating the Container App.

+A YAML configuration file can also be provided to modify specific properties on the Container App that is created or updated; please see the section below on the `yamlConfigPath` argument.

 ## Data/Telemetry Collection Notice

 By default, this GitHub Action collects the following pieces of data for Microsoft: